The Mitchells vs. the Machines: Critical response

-The film was praised by critics for putting an unassumingly LGBT character, Katie, as the central figure of a family-oriented animated movie.
+The film was praised by critics for putting an LGBT character, Katie, as the central figure of a family-oriented animated movie.
 Rianda and Rowe wrote Katie to be unambiguously LGBT in consultation with LGBT members of their production team, but did not seek to make it part of the central conflict with her father, considering her sexuality "normal in real life".
 Michelle Yang of NBC News gave the film a positive review and lauded the film for its LGBTQ+ representation (particularly the character of Katie, whom she called a relatable and inspirational protagonist), stating that the film "treats its protagonist's identity matter-of-factly but with care — which is exactly how it ought to be."
 Parasite director Bong Joon-ho listed The Mitchells as one of his favorite films of 2021.